-Click on the links below listed by year for the commission's public decisions from 2006 to the present.
+Click on the links below for public decisions from 2006 to the present.
 Please note that dispositions are recorded by case number, not year of disposition.
-For example, a matter with a case number in 2014 (2014-XXX) will show up in the dispositions for 2014 even if the disposition was finalized in 2015.
+For example, a matter with a case number in 2014 (2014-XXX) will appear in the dispositions for 2014 even if the disposition was finalized in 2015.

-Please note that most complaints are dismissed as the facts do not support the allegations or the alleged misconduct does not constitute unethical conduct.
-For example, many complaints allege the judge was biased in favor of a litigant and prejudiced against the adverse party.
-The evidence supporting the claims of bias is one or more unfavorable rulings.
-Unfavorable rulings do not constitute, in and of themselves, evidence of unethical bias or prejudice.
-A party dissatisfied with a judge's rulings must appeal to bring alleged legal error to the attention of the appropriate appellate court for possible reversal of the adverse rulings.
+Most complaints are dismissed because the facts do not support the allegations or the alleged misconduct does not constitute unethical conduct.
+Many complaints allege that a judge was biased based on one or more unfavorable rulings.
+Unfavorable rulings, though, do not establish bias or prejudice.
+A party dissatisfied with a judge's rulings may pursue appellate remedies, but the Commission lacks jurisdiction to require a judge to alter a ruling.
 Complaints based on alleged legal errors are routinely dismissed.
-The commission does not have jurisdiction to review the legal sufficiency of judicial rulings.

 Commission staff does not have authority to dismiss complaints.
 Every complaint is reviewed by all members of the Commission (except when a member recuses from consideration of a particular complaint).
 And the Commission members, not staff, determine the appropriate disposition, whether it be to dismiss a complaint, issue a public reprimand, or file formal charges against a judge.

 © 2018 Arizona Supreme Court.
 All Rights Reserved.